emguzzi/OSIC_Pulmonay_Fibrosis_Progression_Kaggle2020/README.md

 To start with, the parameters with the strongest effect on the score were the bias (value at the base week) and slope of the confidence line.
 This was expected since, due to the nature of the used metric (Laplacian log likelihood), the confidence value has a strong effect on the resulting score and therefore an accurate tuning was fundamental.

 The remaining part of our fine tuning process was devoted to finding the best architecture, in particular number of layers and neurons, and attributes, in particular number of epochs and activation functions, for the network.
-The results of this process can be found in §§§§§.
+The best performing model we found is the following:
+* 5 fully connected layer with dimensions 512-512-256-256-128
+* activation function [Softplus](https://pytorch.org/docs/stable/generated/torch.nn.Softplus.html) with $\beta = 5$
+* minimal value for confidence 80
+* slope for confidence 4
+* the model was trained for 50 epochs
 Intrestingly we discovered that shallower networks, *i.e.* from 1 to 3 fully connected layers, failed to extract information from the data and, as a result, they always predicted the value of the base week as a constant value.